zoeruda/spinofin/README.md

 sudo systemctl reboot
 ```

 spinofin's `:stable` images (built from `main`) are signed with keyless cosign/OIDC via Fulcio; `:testing` images are intentionally left unsigned.
-To require a valid signature on each pull, add `--enforce-container-sigpolicy` to the `bootc switch` command.
 If you're forking this repo, see [Optional: Enable Image Signing](#optional-enable-image-signing) to set it up for your own registry.

 ### 3. Get set up (ujust recipes)